Thomas Brisbane: West Indies

+Peninsula War

+After a brief period of being retired on half-pay, Brisbane was appointed as an army assistant in the Adjutant-General's office, serving under the Duke of Wellington.
+In 1813 he was promoted to major general in the 74th Regiment and saw much action during the Peninsular War, including leading a brigade in the 3rd Division that broke through at the Battle of Vitoria.

+For his services in the Peninsula War, Brisbane received the Army Gold Cross with one clasp for the battles of Vitoria, the Pyrenees, Nivelle, Orthez, and Toulouse; and the silver war medal with one clasp for the Nive.

+North America

+With the forces of Napoleon all but defeated, Brisbane was appointed as a brigade commander to lead troops in the concurrent British war with the United States.
+In 1814 he led his brigade at the Battle of Plattsburgh, which Brisbane claimed they could have won if they had been allowed to launch a full infantry attack.
 During the battle, he used the Charles C. Platt Homestead as his headquarters.

-For his services in the Peninsula, Brisbane received the Army Gold Cross with one clasp for the battles of Vitoria, the Pyrenees, Nivelle, Orthez, and Toulouse; and the silver war medal with one clasp for the Nive.
+Paris occupying force

+With the United States defeating the British at Plattsburgh and the Napoleonic forces finally being vanquished at the Battle of Waterloo, Brisbane was returned to Europe and given command of twelve regiments to occupy Paris in accordance with the Treaty of Paris.
+From 1815 to 1818, Brisbane remained in Paris before the occupation forces were recalled to England.

 In November 1819 he married Anna Maria Hay Makdougall of Makerstoun, Roxburghshire, Scotland.
 On his father-in-law's death, Brisbane assumed the additional surname, becoming Makdougall Brisbane.

-Governor
+Governor of New South Wales

+Land grants to the rich and increased convict punishment

-In 1821, on the recommendation of Wellington, Brisbane was appointed Governor of New South Wales, a post he held until 1825.
-Brisbane took over the government on 1 December 1821, and at once proceeded to carry out some of the reforms recommended in the report of John Bigge.
-While Governor he tackled the many problems of a rapidly growing and expanding colony.
-He worked to improve the land grants system and to reform the currency.
+In 1821, on the recommendation of the Duke of Wellington, Brisbane was appointed as Governor of New South Wales, a post he held until 1825.
+Brisbane took over the government on 1 December 1821, and at once proceeded to carry out the reforms recommended in the report of John Bigge.
+This report disparaged the socially progressive policies of the previous governor, Lachlan Macquarie, which the conservative Tory British government at the time regarded as wasteful, expensive, and too lenient on the convicts.

-Brisbane's keen interest in science led him to accept the invitation to become the first President of the Philosophical Society of Australasia that later became the Royal Society of New South Wales.
-He also set up the first agricultural training college in New South Wales and was the first patron of the New South Wales Agricultural Society.
-He conducted experiments in growing tobacco, cotton, coffee and New Zealand flax in the colony.

-However, Brisbane did not always receive loyal support from his administrative officers, and in particular from Frederick Goulburn, the colonial secretary.
-A reference to Brisbane's dispatch to Earl Bathurst dated 14 May 1825 shows that Bigge's recommendations had been carefully considered, and that many improvements had been made.
-Brisbane did not limit his attention to Bigge's report.